maria-neto/devops-23-24-JPE-1231842/CA5/README.md

 The first pipeline is responsible for checking out, assembling, testing and creating an archive artifact of a Java project.
 The pipeline is divided into several stages responsible for different tasks.
 The developed stages are the following:
 - Checkout: This stage is responsible for checking out the project from the GitHub repository.
-- Set Permissions: This stage is responsible for setting executable permissions on the Gradle wrapper, using the Gradle command *./gradlew*.
+- Set Permissions: In this stage, executable permissions are set on the Gradle wrapper, using the Gradle command ```./gradlew```.
-- Assemble: This stage is responsible for assembling the project, using the Gradle command *./gradlew assemble*.
+- Assemble: In this stage, the project is assembled using the Gradle command ```./gradlew assemble```.
-- Test: This stage is responsible for testing the project, using the Gradle command *./gradlew test*.
+- Test: This stage is responsible for testing the project, using the Gradle command ```./gradlew test```.
-- Archive: This stage is responsible for creating an archive artifact of the project that will be archived in the Jenkins workspace.
+- Archive: In this stage, an archive artifact of the project is created and archived in the Jenkins workspace.

 The pipeline script is the following:
 ```groovy